thaotn18/284AFinalProject/README.md

     6. Python code to label training data

 - Train and evaluate model
-    4. Python code to evaluate model
+    Python notebook to train and evaluate model